charlesneimog/Awesome-Pd/docs/objects/unmerge~.md

 # unmerge~

-`unmerge~` separates the channels of a multichannel signal in groups of any size (default 1).
-Each group is sent out a separate outlet, extra elements are sent to an extra rightmost outlet.
-If the number of channels is less than the number of outlets, zeroes are output.
+`unmerge~` separates the channels of a multichannel signal into groups of a specified size.
+Each group is sent to a dedicated outlet, with any remaining channels routed to an additional rightmost outlet.
+If the input signal has fewer channels than the configured outlets, the unused outlets output zeroes.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `unmerge~` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>